Results matter, especially after an arrest. See how our past successes have helped our former clients.

 Actual knowledge refers to whether or not you were aware of the mistake.
 If you signed the return knowing that it was in error, you will not qualify for innocent spouse relief.
 If a hypothetical, reasonable person in the same situation wouldn’t have known about the mistake, then you may still qualify.
 However, if you claim that you didn’t’ know about the mistake but a reasonable individual in your situation probably would have, the IRS may not accept your petition for innocent spouse relief.

 Other factors that the IRS may take into consideration include:

 Once the IRS takes all of these factors into consideration, it will determine whether or not you qualify for innocent spouse relief.

 If you need help filing for innocent spouse relief, talk to an attorney from Okabe & Haushalter today.
 We are ready to help you understand your legal circumstances and stand up for your rights in court.
-Just because your spouse’s tax return were deficient doesn’t meant that you should have to pay the price – schedule a case evaluation with a lawyer from the firm today.
+Just because your spouse’s tax return was deficient doesn’t mean that you should have to pay the price – schedule a case evaluation with a lawyer from the firm today.